andreafrittoli/eowyn/eowyn/model/README.md

 # Eowyn Model Manager

-The model manager provides a layer of abstraction between the resources in the REST API and how they are managed, allowing for different implementations.
+The model manager provides a layer of abstraction between the resources in the REST API and how they are stored, allowing for different implementations.

-The model introduces managers for subscriptions and messages.
+Managers handle storage of subscriptions and messages.

 Subscriptions are identified by a topic and a username.
 Topics are ephemeral, they exist only as long as a subscription for them.